-Did you know that leaning forward just 30 degrees puts 3 to 4 times more strain on the back?
+Did you know that leaning forward just 30 degrees puts 3 to 4 times more strain on your back?
 Over time, that added stress can cause unnecessary wear on your spine’s ligaments and discs.
-Keep reading to learn more about creating a healthy workspace with just the right office chair and computer setup.
+Keep reading to learn more about creating a healthy workspace with the right office chair and computer setup.

 There is no one chair that is the best, it just depends on the person.
 Keep an eye out for the following items when choosing the best ergonomic chair for your workspace: